cs207-project/TimeSeries/README.rst

 ============================================================
-1.6 Other Design Decision or Trade-offs We Have Made
+1.6 Other Design Decisions or Trade-offs We Have Made
 ============================================================